What is the Dip UTI service and how can it help with my UTI?

 Your results will be securely stored on your device.
 All test information stored on our servers is completely anonymised to protect your privacy and comply with GDPR regulations.
 Our system adheres to the highest data security standards.
 We use secure HTTPS connections and follow a very specific medical-industry grade security protocol to ensure your privacy is protected.
 If you'd like to learn more you are welcome to read our privacy notice.

 Will Dip UTI save me a visit to the GP?

 It can.
-Once you get your results you should return to the pharmacy where you bought the kit and show them to the pharmacist.
+Once you get your results you should return to any participating pharmacy and show them to the pharmacist.
 If the pharmacist determines that a UTI is likely, they are empowered under a Patient Group Direction (PGD) to administer antibiotics, in accordance with NICE guidelines.